Understories of Sacred Heart College

 The Science lab

 It is Wednesday afternoon, and we are led by the new Nun, Sister Marie Vianney, to our first ever session in the Science Lab.
 It’s at the end of the South Corridor on the first floor: a refit, demanded by the new national curriculum standards, now the budget is finally supplemented by State funding.
 There are high, pine-slab work benches, each with sinks and a gas tap for the Bunsen burners.
 We are to learn how to use a microscope, how to heat test tubes and mix chemicals.
 There is a very impressive locked cupboard, full of equipment, which we fetch out for each class, and clean and pack away as the session ends.
-We’re good at cleaning away: we have, after all, just spent 2 years doing much the same, down at Miss Gane’s cooking classes at the Tech.
+We’re good at cleaning away: we have, after all, just spent two years doing much the same, down at Miss Gane’s cooking classes at the Tech.

 We start with copper sulphate crystals – those of us with older brothers and home chemistry sets have done this one before.
 It’s pretty: we like the colour, the prospect of making something that looks like the Queen’s sapphire jewelry.
 She has just visited: we had marched down to Trafalgar Park to see her.
 Very lady-like, in our panama hats and white gloves.